kamran992/liense-demo/docs/ARCHITECTURE.md

 The handler receives an already-authenticated request with the target cluster resolved.
 It should not need to parse a raw kubeconfig or repeat the top-level role check.

-### Onboarding saga
+### Onboarding workflow engine

-The onboarding flow is a linear saga today.
-It creates the pieces needed to connect a service to source control, GitOps, Kubernetes, RBAC, and registry credentials.
+Onboarding runs on a model-driven DAG workflow engine.
+A flow is a stored, versioned model whose steps declare explicit dependencies; the engine expands the model for the request, validates it (cycle detection), and executes it.
+The flow is persisted as a job in Postgres with one row per step.

-The flow is modeled as a job in Postgres with step records.
-A typical onboarding job includes:
+The default model provisions a service across GitLab (SCM groups, code + chart repositories), the service catalog, Helm chart rendering, and Argo CD (project + applications), then registers identity keys.

-1. create the SCM group hierarchy and service repository in GitLab
+Execution properties:

-2. create the Helm chart repository
+- **DAG, not a chain.** A step runs once its dependencies are satisfied; independent steps run concurrently through a bounded worker pool.
+The default flow has real parallelism (e.g. namespace creation alongside repository creation) and later steps that join multiple branches.
-3. create the Argo CD project
+- **Fan-out.** A step can expand per item (`for_each`) — per service, per deployment target, per namespace — so one job onboards N services across M targets.
-4. create the Argo CD application
+- **Idempotent + resumable.** Steps inspect their recorded outputs before any external write, so a restarted worker resumes from the last incomplete step without repeating work.
-5. create the Kubernetes namespace
+- **Retry, timeout, optional steps.** Each step has max-attempts and a timeout; optional steps degrade to a warning instead of failing the job.
-6. apply RBAC for the service team
+- **Reversible steps + rollback policy.** Steps declare a rollback contract; on a non-retryable failure the engine rolls back completed reversible steps in reverse order, under the model's rollback policy (pause / best-effort / halt / compensate).
-7. create the registry pull secret and store the credential reference
+- **Dry-run preview.** The engine can resolve the full plan — which steps will run and their resolved config — without creating a job or touching anything.

-Each step records success, failure, or skipped.
-Steps are intended to be idempotent, so a restarted worker can resume from the last incomplete step.
-If a non-retryable failure occurs, rollback runs in reverse order for completed steps where rollback is available.
+- **Vendor-neutral.** `action_type` is opaque to the engine and resolved through a handler registry.
+The shipped handlers target GitLab and Argo CD; the engine itself is not tied to either.

-The current implementation is GitLab-oriented.
-GitOps work goes through the GitOps adapter and SCM work goes through the SCM adapter, but the workflow shape is still a single linear path.
-A DAG-based onboarding engine is planned.
+The engine emits lifecycle events (job/step started, completed, failed, rolled back) for progress streaming and audit.
+It is **not** event-sourced — state lives in the job/step rows; the events are for observability.
+Human approval gates are not implemented yet.

 ### Cloud shell